MA Classics and Ancient History

 Of special significance for classicists and ancient historians are the impressive collections of papyri, medieval manuscripts and early printed books held at The John Rylands Library.

 The library boasts 12,500 books printed between 1475 and 1640 (including the second largest collection of works printed by Caxton), and around 45,000 printed between 1641 and 1700.

 The Manchester Museum houses one of the UK's most important collections, including artefacts of particular relevance to ancient historians.

 We have our own collection of classical texts, translations and reference works, housed in a recently refurbished study room, which is always available for use.

 This non-vocational master's degree teaches and develops a wealth of transferable skills, and enables students to keep a very wide range of career options open.

-Recent graduates have gone on to vocational MAs (eg in Gallery and Museum Studies), PhDs in Classics or Ancient History, teaching, contract researching or working in local or central government, commerce or industry.
+Recent graduates have gone on to vocational MAs (e.g. in Gallery and Museum Studies), PhDs in Classics or Ancient History, teaching, contract researching or a wide range of careers in local or central government, commerce or industry.